The ferritin blood test measures the level of ferritin in the blood.

 Normal value range is:

-The lower the ferritin level, even within the "normal" range, the more likely it is that the patient does not have enough iron.
+The lower the ferritin level, even within the "normal" range, the more likely it is that the person does not have enough iron.

 What Abnormal Results Mean